labomics/midas/README.md

 # MIDAS

-### Our project website is under construction and the software will be released soon!
+### Our project website is under construction and the software will be released in June 2024.

 Please see the [**instruction**](https://sc-midas-docs.readthedocs.io/en/latest/) for reproducing the manuscript results.